Skip to main content

 • Be supportive and encourage your colleagues to prioritize healthy work-life integration, mental wellness, and to limit burnout.

-• Cultivate your personal awareness of systemic inequalities.
-Invest in learning about systemic inequalities so you can be effective at addressing these challenges within the college.
+• Invest in learning so you can be effective at identifying, meeting, and addressing challenges within the college to expand equal opportunities.

 • Demonstrate gratitude and appreciation for the contributions of your colleagues regardless of their role, rank, identity or discipline.